 - identifiers for verification and rotation

-- offline validation of receipts
+- offline validation of records

 - the architectural commitment that private signing material never lives in application code

-Both application paths that produce receipts route signing through validated key operations, with independent audit evidence for every signing operation.
+Both application paths that produce records route signing through validated key operations, with independent audit evidence for every signing operation.
 The signing path uses hardware-backed signing-material custody so private signing material never lives in application code.
 For customers who require stronger custody boundaries, GeoClear supports hardware-backed signing.

-What is actually bound to the receipt?
+What is actually bound to the record?

 The retained operational evidence includes the canonicalized location verdict, the issued-at timestamp, the signing-material identifier, the issuer (https://geoclear.io), and the signals that contributed to the verdict.